 - Whole grains

-- Heart-healthy oils like olive oil and avocado oil
+- Heart-healthy oils – such as avocado oil and olive oil

 You can find more nutrition tips for weight loss here.